Chapter 12: Rivers

 8. Based on what we know about the relationship between stream channel energy and erosion, what do you think would happen to stream shape and sediment load if we were to increase the stream flow in exercise in Scenario C from 75 ml/s to 150 ml/s?
 Why?

 Flooding is a common natural disaster, and its results are often fatal.
-As mentioned above, the 1931 China flood occurred when Yangtze and Huai Rivers broke their banks, the flood waters killed many.
+The 1931 Yangtze-Huai River floods in China killed over 1,000,000 people.
 In addition, the aftermath was devastating with deadly waterborne diseases like dysentery and cholera and those who survived faced the threat of starvation since all the crops were destroyed.

-The human cost of flooding can be large, but events like this have a big impact on the natural world too.
-To help monitor rivers and streams for flooding, the U.S. Geological Survey maintains a network of stream gages to monitor discharge, while the National Weather Service maintains meteorological stations throughout the U.S. If you live near a stream or river, there is a good chance that the water level is monitored as there are over 13,500 stream gauges in the US.
+To help monitor rivers for flooding, the U.S. Geological Survey maintains a network of stream gages to monitor discharge, while the National Weather Service maintains meteorological stations throughout the U.S. If you live near a stream, there is a good chance that the water level is monitored as there are over 13,500 stream gauges in the US.

 One of the results of a stream gauge is a hydrograph, or a line graph, that depicts water discharge over time for a cross-section within a stream and can show how stream discharge changes following a storm event.
 Discharge is the volume of water moving through a stream per unit time.
 In the U.S., discharge is commonly given as cubic feet per second (cfs).
 A storm hydrograph typically has time on the X-axis and discharge on the Y-axis (Figure 12.7).
 Sometimes a secondary Y-axis for precipitation is shown.
 Time typically extends from several hours before a storm event to several hours beyond when the river returns to baseflow conditions.
 Discharge and precipitation are usually determined remotely using automatic gaging stations.